elastic/terraform-provider-elasticstack/docs/resources/elasticsearch_security_api_key.md

 - `api_key` (String) Generated API Key.
 - `encoded` (String) API key credentials which is the Base64-encoding of the UTF-8 representation of the id and api_key joined by a colon (:).
+- `expiration_timestamp` (Number) Expiration time in milliseconds for the API key.
+By default, API keys never expire.
 - `id` (String) Internal identifier of the resource.

 <a id="nestedblock--elasticsearch_connection"></a>